bashclub/miyagi-pbs-zfs/README.md

 Optimize Processes without colliding Replications, Backups, Monitorings or Scrubs Save lot of Money with less performant Hardware

+There are german payed Lessons here:
+14. + 16.05.2024 (13-17h) - Replikationen und Backups Trojanersicher (V2) - on https://cloudisevil.com

+You also can searh vor sysops.tv or zfs. rocks on YouTube #miyagi - an english Tutorial will follow!

 What it does
 Miyagi said, best defense, no be there